revivalistsorg/element-x-android/README.md

 This project is in an early rollout and migration phase.

+## Minimum SDK version

+Element X Android requires a minimum SDK version of 24 (Android 7.0, Nougat).
+We aim to support devices running Android 7.0 and above, which covers a wide range of devices still in use today.

+Element Android Enterprise requires a minimum SDK version of 33 (Android 13, Tiramisu).
+For Element Enterprise, we support only devices that still receive security updates, which means devices running Android 13 and above.
+Android does not have a documented support policy, but some information can be found at [https://endoflife.date/android](https://endoflife.date/android).

 ## Contributing

 Want to get actively involved in the project?
 You're more than welcome!
 A good way to start is to check the issues that are labelled with the [good first issue](https://github.com/element-hq/element-x-android/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label.
 Let us know by commenting the issue that you're starting working on it.